Canal 6 (Nicaraguan TV channel): Criticism

-Since Daniel Ortega took over control of Canal 6 in 2007, the channel was criticized by media outlets for the lack of transparency in certain transactions, as well as the state of its equipment.
-The channel is believed to be not self-sustaining and under the control of the budget of the Nicaraguan presidency.
+Since Daniel Ortega took over control of Canal 6 in 2007, the channel has been criticized by media outlets for the lack of transparency in certain transactions, as well as the state of its equipment.
+The channel is believed not to be self-sustaining and instead be reliant on the budget of the Nicaraguan presidency.

-As of March 2023, the station had a monthly operating revenue of C$428,593.64, which was, in a full year, of C$5,571,717.32 (US$ 152,577.30).
+As of March 2023, the station had a monthly operating revenue of C$428,593.64, or C$5,571,717.32 (US$ 152,577.30) annually.
 According to Nicaragua Investiga, the channel is used to broadcast manipulated information, which is heavily condemned by locals.